HRItdy/diffusion_policy_kovis/README.md

 ## RDT
 cutlass: https://blog.csdn.net/gitblog_00440/article/details/142837443?utm_medium=distribute.pc_relevant.none-task-blog-2~default~baidujs_baidulandingword~default-1-142837443-blog-123019605.235%5Ev43%5Epc_blog_bottom_relevance_base2&spm=1001.2101.3001.4242.2&utm_relevant_index=4

+NCCL报错 Bootstrap : no socket interface found 解决

+Find the name of your network card (the one with ip).
+Like eth1, enp0s1.

 ## Steps to produce dataset
 First use diffusion policy can generate the dataset with video.
 In real_data_convertion and data_conversion, we defined the code to convert the zarr dataset into hdf5 format.